 Adding Sand: Adding sand to clay creates a compact mass that’s like concrete.

-Any plant (or grass) without proper access to nutrients, water, and air will eventually lose color, wither and die.
+Soil compaction keeps plants (or grass) from getting proper access to nutrients, water, and air.
+This will eventually cause your grass to lose color, wither and die.
 If you’re seeing brown spots in your lawn, or if water is ponding in your yard after rainfall, your soil may be compacted.

 Another sign of soil compaction is thatch.
 A thick layer of thatch can starve your grass — even in the best conditions.
 If the nutrients can’t reach the plant, it will turn brown.
 Thatch buildup happens if there is poor soil aeration and drainage.

 A way to find out if your soil is compacted is by determining its bulk density.
 Bulk density is an indicator of soil compaction.
-It’s calculated as the dry weight of soil divided by its volume.
+You can calculate it by dividing the dry weight of your soil by its volume.
 This volume includes the volume of soil particles and the volume of pores among soil particles.